Samuel Kelly (coal merchant): Life and career

 Samuel Kelly was born in 1818, in Ballinderry, Ireland.
 He was a staunch unionist, and grew up in a Methodist family.

-In the 1840s, Samuel, after running his business on Queen's Quay as a grocers and commission coal merchant, established his coal merchant's business in 1852.
+After running his business on Queen's Quay as a grocers and commission coal merchant, Kelly established his coal merchant's business in 1852.

-In 1861, Samuel Kelly moved into coal importation, operating a fleet of small sailing vessels such as brigantines and schooners.
-His early fleet included the William (108 grt), the Melissa, Agnes C. James, Balmarino, Kelpie, Pleiades, Fellow Craft, and the Doria.
+In 1861, Kelly moved into coal importation, operating a fleet of small sailing vessels such as brigantines and schooners.
+His early fleet included the William (108 grt), Melissa, Agnes C. James, Balmarino, Kelpie, Pleiades, Fellow Craft, and Doria.

-Samuel married Isabella Kelly, and they had a son, John Kelly, who would assist him in the business.
+He married Isabella Kelly, and they had a son, John Kelly, who would assist him in the business.

 Kelly died in 1877, at the age of 57.

 John Kelly, aged 37, took over the business, and founded it as John Kelly Coal Company.
-Following this, Sir Samuel Kelly (1879 - 1937) son of John Kelly, established the business in 1911 and became "John Kelly Limited".
+Following this, Sir Samuel Kelly (1879–1937), son of John Kelly, established the business in 1911 as "John Kelly Limited".